 1943 Records 23 songs on the Odeon label in Argentina.
 Goes to Brazil as “Imma Sumack with Conjunto Folklorico Peruano” and achieves massive recognition via several appearance at the prestigious URCA in Rio.
 Magazines there begin to feature only Imma Sumack and not so much the others in the group.
 She also performs on Radio Tupi.
 Returns to Argentina to huge successes.
 She is referred to as “the bird who turned into a beautiful woman” and “the Inca princess” in newspapers and magazines.

 1944 Returns to huge fanfare in Brazil.
 Is part of a show Vogue 1944, taking place on inauguration night of the legendary Hotel Quitandinha.
 She notoriously dresses as Lucrezia Borgia for this event.
-The glamorous side of Sumack's persona blossoms this secind visit.
+The glamorous side of Sumack's persona blossoms this second visit.
 She again sings on Radio Tupi, makes several magazine covers.
 In Bolivia, she and husband Moises Vivanco encounter Yolana Rivero, a locally known singer and dancer.
-She will remain in their lives for the rest of her life as both friend and foe to Sumac.
-A film role in Pal' Otro Lao in Argentina and the sole role in a production titled El Sotano de la Quintrala in Chile will follow.
+A film role in Pal' Otro Lao in Argentina and a role in a theater production titled El Sotano de la Quintrala will follow.

 1945 Sumack is personally invited by then president of Mexico Manuel Camacho to perform at the famous Palacio de Bellas Artes (Maria Callas would be there 5 years later).
 It is a wild success and Imma, husband Moises and Yolanda Rivero (who has now changed her first name to "Cholita") have now become the Inka Taky Trio.
 The Mexican media refers to the Diva as “the exotic Inca Princess.”
 The trio performs in concerts, festivals, and on radio and makes headlines of every newspaper.
 Magazines have extensive pictorial layouts of Imma Sumack.
 Mexico is in love with her and she them, and they compare her to predecessors Garbo, Dietrich, Maria Felix and Heddy Lamar.
 They also take note of Cholita Rivero.
 For some performances they go by Compania Folklorica.
 They stay in Mexico for the rest of the year.